robmcl4/wordImage/README.md

 `blender.exe -b fontRender.blend -P render_letters.py -- --fonts fonts/impact.ttf fonts/georgia.ttf --chars A B C`

-Gives you characters A, B, and C in fonts impact and georgia (and Bfont which comes default with blender)
+Gives you characters A, B, and C in fonts impact and georgia (and Bfont which comes default with blender).
+It's legit!